Viaduct Events Centre

 the 6000 sqm facility offered eight separate rooms suitable for a wide range of events including conferences, gala dinners and exhibitions.

 Since opening, it hosted major events, most notably the New Zealand Fashion Week.
 The centre was also usually busy with numerous corporate functions, dinners and conferences.
 Several schools had also chosen the centre for their annual ball.

 The Viaduct Events Centre was closed and was converted to be the home base of Emirates Team New Zealand in their defence efforts for the 36th America's Cup presented by Prada and run by The Royal New Zealand Yacht Squadron.

-The Viaduct Events Centre is to reopen in April 2023 under the ownership of Auckland Conventions, Venues & Events which is a council controlled organisation, Tātaki Auckland Unlimited.
+The Viaduct Events Centre reopened in 2023 under the ownership of Auckland Conventions, Venues & Events, a division of council controlled organisation, Tātaki Auckland Unlimited.